SirajRafique/The-Language-Hub/README.md

 Code for logo copied/taken from google fonts

+The CSS code for the footer and sign up page were originally taken from the love running project and then edited.

+Deployment section in README taken from README template and AJGreaves and edited.

 **Acknowledgements**

 I received inspiration for this project from the mini project Love Running and my current part-time work as an English teacher.

+Disclaimer

+The website is for educational purposes only!